checkthechain/checkthechain/src/ctc/evm/event_utils_new/README.md

 ## Advantages of New System
 - more robust (ACID compliant)
-- more storage efficient
+- more storage efficient (approx 50%)
-- faster (5x faster read speeds)
+- faster (up to 5x faster reads)
 - supports many more query types (6 vs 1)
+- supports complex nested event data types

+this also speeds up many other data processing operations that have dependence on events

+disadvantages
+- slower write speeds (lots of possible optimizations)

 ## New event cache TLDR